microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/installicp.md

 ## Prerequisites

-* An IBM Cloud Private (ICP) cluster
+* An IBM Cloud Private cluster
 * Download the Microclimate zip file, see [Getting started](./gettingstarted)

 ## Installing the Microclimate Helm Chart

 **IMPORTANT** - before installing the Microclimate Helm Chart you must first:
   1. Create a docker registry secret for Microclimate.
-  2. Patch the docker registry secret into your ICP service account.
+  2. Patch the docker registry secret into your IBM Cloud Private service account.
   3. Provide persistent storage volumes for the Microclimate workspace and the Microclimate DevOps pipeline.

 #### Create a docker-registry secret
 ```
 kubectl create secret docker-registry microclimate-icp-secret --docker-server=mycluster.icp:8500 --docker-username=<account-name> --docker-password=<account-password> --docker-email=<account-email>
 ```
 The username and password for the secret must be the login credentials for a user that has access to the namespace used in the registry URL.
-By default, that namespace is ```default``` to which the ```admin``` user has access, but this might vary according to your ICP setup.
+By default, that namespace is ```default``` to which the ```admin``` user has access, but this might vary according to your IBM Cloud Private setup.

 For example, to create a secret with the default admin account:
 ```
 kubectl create secret docker-registry microclimate-icp-secret --docker-server=mycluster.icp:8500 --docker-username=admin --docker-password=admin --docker-email=admin@admin.com
 ```

-#### Patch the docker-registry secret into your ICP service account
+#### Patch the docker-registry secret into your IBM Cloud Private service account
 After you create a secret, it needs to be patched to the service account by using the following command.
-ICP comes with a service account called "default".
+IBM Cloud Private comes with a service account called "default".

 ```
 kubectl patch serviceaccount <svc-account-name> -p '{"imagePullSecrets": [{"name": "microclimate-icp-secret"}]}'